 If you want to go on a cheap African safari you must head for South Africa.
 Not only have they got some of the best national parks in Africa, but they also have the infrastructure to go with it.

 Anyone visiting a South African park, for the first time, will be struck by how well organized and maintained they are.
 They are first-rate, with all the facilities you need to have a very pleasant stay.

 They make their parks easy to visit and affordable.
 If you rent a small car (very cheap) and be prepared to camp, you can go on safari for a fraction of the price of other African Nations.

 If you are planning a lengthy stay, tourists can purchase a ‘Wild Card’, valid for a year, which permits entry to any of the 80+ parks, for any length of time.
 If you plan to stay more than two weeks, it’s a no brainer.

 This is by far the best deal you can get in Africa.
-At the time of writing a yearly Wild Pass in South Africa will cost the same as two day pass to the Serengeti in Tanzania.
-Says it all.
+At the time of writing a yearly Wild Pass in South Africa will cost the same as a two-day pass to the Serengeti in Tanzania.
+That says it all.

 Cheap Asian Safaris For Finding Wildlife

 If you want to photograph glamorous wildlife without the safety fears many people have about visiting Africa (for the first time), the Indian sub-continent might be the place for you.